Nintendo Space World: Shoshinkai 1994

 The sixth Shoshinkai show was held on November 15–16, 1994.
 Project Reality had already been renamed Ultra 64.

 Hiroshi Yamauchi introduced the portable Virtual Boy console, along with its hardware specifications, launch games, and future games.
 The startup screen of the prototype was shown.
 A "very confident" projection of "sales in Japan of 3 million hardware units and 14 million software units by March 1996" was given to the press.
 The demo of what would have been a Star Fox game showed an Arwing doing various spins and motions.

-Gamers who previewed the system complained that the Mario demo was not realistic enough, was not in full color, and didn't motion-track the image when players turn their heads.
+Gamers who previewed the system complained that the Mario demo was not realistic enough, was not in full color, and did not motion-track the image when players turn their heads.
 In the lead editorial of Electronic Gaming Monthly following the show, Ed Semrad predicted that the Virtual Boy would have poor launch sales due to the monochrome screen, lack of true portability, unimpressive lineup of games seen at Shoshinkai, and the price, which he argued was as low as it could get given the hardware but still too expensive for the experience the system offered.
 Next Generation's editors were also dubious of the Virtual Boy's prospects when they left the show, and concluded their article on the system by commenting, "But who will buy it?
 It's not portable, it's awkward to use, it's 100% antisocial (unlike multiplayer SNES/Genesis games), it's too expensive and – most importantly – the 'VR' (i.e. 3D effect) doesn't add to the game at all: it's just a novelty."